Why does my gum hurt years after wisdom tooth removal?

 tooth layers

-Therefore, a distant infection in your mouth can spread even to a well-healed extraction site.
-It is necessary to rule out this possibility before looking further.
+Hence, a remote infection within your mouth has the potential to spread to various sites, including healthy areas.
+It is crucial to rule out this possibility before looking further.

 advanced stage of gum disease

-Gum disease includes gingivitis and periodontitis, which are inflammatory conditions of bacterial origin.
+Gum disease encompasses gingivitis and periodontitis, which are inflammatory conditions caused by the accumulation of bacteria.

 • Redness and swelling of the gums.